dotnet/docs-maui/docs/user-interface/layouts/absolutelayout.md

 ```

-In this example, the position of each `BoxView` object is defined using the first two absolute values that are specified in the `AbsoluteLayout.LayoutBounds` attached property.
-The size of each `BoxView` is defined using the third and forth values.
+In this example, the position of each <xref:Microsoft.Maui.Controls.BoxView> object is defined using the first two absolute values that are specified in the `AbsoluteLayout.LayoutBounds` attached property.
+The size of each <xref:Microsoft.Maui.Controls.BoxView> is defined using the third and forth values.
 The position of the `Label` object is defined using the two absolute values that are specified in the `AbsoluteLayout.LayoutBounds` attached property.
 Size values are not specified for the `Label`, and so it's unconstrained and sizes itself.
 In all cases, the absolute values represent device-independent units.

 The following screenshot shows the resulting layout: